Phone: 817-697-4038 Fax: 877-409-3962

 What Causes Shin Splints?

-Shin Splints tend to develop after intensely repetitive activity, such as vigorous running or intense sports.
-These repetitive actions can lead to an inflammation of the muscles and tendons of the tibia, causing shin and knee pain
+This condition tends to develop after intensely repetitive activity, such as vigorous running or intense sports.
+These repetitive actions can lead to an inflammation of the muscles and tendons of the tibia, causing shin and knee pain.

 • Athletes starting a new training regimen